Construction & Home Improvement industry icon

 Excellent

 Bath Fitter earns an Excellent Stability Score.
-Three-year turnover of 0.00% is well below the typical Construction & Home Improvement franchise (around 7%), placing the franchise well under even the lowest-churn 10% of industry peers.
-Out of 0 total exits across the three reported years, there were no terminations, no non-renewals, no franchisor buybacks, and no ceased operations; this is among about 98 franchised outlets in the most recent year.
+Three-year turnover of 0.00% is well below the typical Construction & Home Improvement franchise (around 8.5%).
+Across the three reported years there were no exits: no terminations, no non-renewals, no franchisor buybacks, and no ceased operations.

 How Much Does It Cost to Open a Bath Fitter Franchise?